mobilemancer/aurelia2-demos/DroidWorx_unraveled/docs/curriculum.md

 </details>

-## Custom Components
+## Components

 Components are the main building blocks of Aurelia apps.

 ### Assignment: Build the `product-recommendations` component

 We have been given a feed of product recomendations.

-The customer needs:
+#### Tasks

-1. the recomendations to be displayed below the products, on the [products page](./../src/modules/products/products-page.html)
+1. Create recomendations to be displayed below the products, on the [products page](./../src/modules/products/products-page.html)
-2. clicking a recommended product shall filter out the recommended product model
+2. Clicking a recommended product shall filter out the recommended product model

 The product feed [data structure](./../data/product-recommendations.json)